MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 ## Summary of the Project

-For a summary of our approach and key findings of the project, please read and run our notebook `Summary_Notebook`.
+For a summary of our approach and key findings of the project, please read our notebook `Summary_Notebook`.
 This gives a high level summary of the pipeline along with limitations and assumptions made at every stage.

 ## Datasets: